attayeb/snaq/README.md

 ## Installation

-### Linux, Mac and Windows subsystems for Linux [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)
+### Linux, Mac

-All these steps should be executed in the terminal
+All these steps should be executed in the terminal (linux and Mac) or (Ubuntu command prompt) in windows,

 * [Install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)